 With the fast-pace of cloud changes, cloud lock-in remains a popular refrain.
 But what does it mean, and how can you ensure you're maximizing your cloud investment while keeping portability in mind?

 Consultants play a major role in helping companies deliver software.
 How do these consultants tackle lock-in and build portable solutions?
 In this interview, OpenCredo's Nicki Watt tackles this topic.

 Cloud bursting!
 On-premises!
 Hybrid cloud!
 Off-premises!
 Multi-cloud!
 Each of them makes logical sense, but it’s the last - multi-cloud - that the author has been seeing in actual practice the most.

 There's no shortage of opinions on the topic of technology lock-in.
 InfoQ reached out to four software industry leaders to participate in a lively virtual panel on this topic.

 It makes no difference how hard you try- some form of lock-in is unavoidable.
 What matters most is understanding the layers of lock-in, and how to assess and reduce your switching costs.

-This is the second article of a two article series in which we try to work from the abstract level of IoT reference architectures towards the concrete architecture and implementation for selected use cases.
-This second article will show how to apply this architecture to real world use cases - one being in the field of smart homes, one in the field of insurance.
+This is the second article of a two article series in which we try to work from an abstract level of IoT reference architectures towards a concrete architecture for actual use cases.
+1